Manchu language

 The Manchu language has high historical value for historians of China, especially for the Qing dynasty.
 Manchu-language texts supply information that is unavailable in Chinese, and when both Manchu and Chinese versions of a given text exist, they provide controls for understanding the Chinese.

 Like most Siberian languages, Manchu is an agglutinative language that demonstrates limited vowel harmony.
 It has been demonstrated that it is derived mainly from the Jurchen language though there are many loan words from Mongolian and Chinese.
-Its script is vertically written and taken from the Mongolian script (which in turn derives from Aramaic via Uyghur and Sogdian).
+Its script is vertically written and taken from the Mongolian script (which in turn derives from Aramaic via Sogdian and then Uyghur).
 Although Manchu does not have the kind of grammatical gender found in most European languages, some gendered words in Manchu are distinguished by different stem vowels (vowel inflection), as in ama, 'father', and eme, 'mother'.

 Names

 The Qing dynasty used various Mandarin Chinese expressions to refer to the Manchu language, such as "Qingwen" (清文) and "Qingyu" (清語) ("Qing language").
 The term "national" was also applied to writing in Manchu, as in Guowen (國文), in addition to Guoyu (國語) ("national language"), which was used by previous non-Han dynasties to refer to their languages and, in modern times, to the Standard Chinese language.
 In the Manchu-language version of the Treaty of Nerchinsk, the term "Chinese language" (Dulimbai gurun i bithe) referred to the Chinese, Manchu, and Mongol languages, three separate language groups, not just one language.